Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

 - **Flutter for Tizen**:

-  Flutter is one of the most popular cross-platform frameworks, and it can run on many OSes, such as Android, iOS, Windows, Linux, and Mac.
+  Flutter is one of the most popular cross-platform frameworks, and it can run on many OSes, such as Android, iOS, Windows, Linux and Mac.

-  With flutter-tizen, application developers can deploy faster, get native performance, and easily port Flutter applications to Tizen.
+  With flutter-tizen, application developers can deploy faster, get native performance, and easily port Flutter application to Tizen.

-  Tizen embedder is implemented in order to connect the Tizen platform with the Flutter engine as well as plug-in support for native capabilities such as battery, connectivity, video player, webview, and more.
+  Tizen embedder is implemented in order to connect Tizen platform with Flutter engine as well as plug-in support for native capabilities such as battery, connectivity, video player, webview, and more.

     - Development tools support: Flutter for Tizen supports Flutter's developer tools for performance analysis and debugging.
-It also includes hot reload, which is a convenient tool for app developers.
+It also includes hot reload, which is a convenient tool for app developers,

   **Figure: Flutter for Tizen**

   ![FlutterForTizen](./media/6.5_FlutterForTizen.png)

-## Full hardware abstraction
+## Full Hardware Abstraction

 - **Easy version up & Easy device porting**: